Staying Hydrated During Winter

 - Hot drinks count.
 Stay warm and hydrated with herbal tea.
 Or try infusing hot water with fruit or herbs for added flavor without added sugar.

-- Eat foods with high water content like cucumbers, berries, citrus, melon, greens, and tomatoes.
+- What you eat counts, too.
+Eat foods with high water content like cucumbers, berries, citrus, melon, greens, and tomatoes.
 You can eat these foods as a snack or incorporate them into your meals.